MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_disk_signature.md

 ### -field Gpt

 ### -field Gpt.DiskId

 Specifies the GUID that uniquely identifies the disk.
 The <b>Gpt</b> member of the union is used to specify the disk signature data for a disk that is formatted with a GUID Partition Table (GPT) format partition table.
 The GUID data type is described on the <a href="https://msdn.microsoft.com/library/windows/hardware/ff565392">Using GUIDs in Drivers</a> reference page.
 This member is valid when <b>PartitionStyle</b> is PARTITION_STYLE_GPT.

-### -field PartitionStyle

-Specifies the type of partition.
-See <a href="https://msdn.microsoft.com/library/windows/hardware/ff563773">PARTITION_STYLE</a> for a description of the possible values.

 ## -see-also

 <a href="..\ntddk\nf-ntddk-ioreaddisksignature.md">IoReadDiskSignature</a>